thehelvijs/Caffeinated/README.md

 ## Known issues
 - Caffeinated has to be started before opening OBS.
 Or if OBS has been started, after running Caffeinated - in Browser Source properties "Refresh cache of current page" has to be clicked.
+- Unfollow -> follow gives alert.
+Can be abused by viewers.

 ## For developers